javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ```

 Hopefully, the situation with outer variables is clear now.
 For most situations such understanding is enough.
 There are few details in the specification that we omitted for brevity.
-So in the next section we cover even more details, not to miss anything.
+So in the next section we cover even more details.

 ## Environments in detail